Welvarine/Assignment_UBER_Project/README.md

 ### 📘 Introduction

-This project analyses Uber ride data to identify meaningful trends and patterns related to fare pricing and ride behaviour.
-The key goal was to gain operational insights using Python for data analysis and Power BI for interactive dashboard development.
+This project analyses Uber rides' data to identify meaningful trends and patterns related to fare-pricing, distance, time and ride behaviour.
+The key goal was to know the correlation of these factors  using Python for data analysis and Power BI for interactive dashboard development.
 The dataset was obtained from Kaggle and included pickup/dropoff coordinates, timestamps, passenger count, and fare amounts.

 ---